silverjuke/silverjuke/docs/scripting.md

     program.onUnload = function;

 This function is triggered before Silverjuke is terminated.
-Available  in Silverjuke 2.52beta2.

 Example: